 Yes, your fish can eat peas!

-Peas are one of the best supplementary foods you can offer aquarium fish.
-They are widely recommended by experienced fishkeepers and aquatic veterinarians for their high fiber content, which helps prevent constipation and can treat swim bladder issues.
-Always blanch, shell, and squish peas before feeding.
+**Can fish eat peas?
+Yes — peas are one of the best and safest foods you can feed aquarium fish.** They are widely recommended by experienced fishkeepers and aquatic veterinarians for their high fiber content, which helps prevent constipation and treats swim bladder disorder, especially in goldfish and bettas.
+Always blanch, shell, and squish peas before feeding — never feed raw or canned peas.

 Why Peas Are a Fishkeeper’s Secret Weapon